Chilly712/CrossTheFireLine_Minecraft/docs/final.md

 (Figure 1: Environment setup)
 <br>
 <br>
 In order to prevent the agent from walking aimlessly, we confine the agent and ghast to a three-dimensional space.
-Ghast will continuously shoot fireballs at the agent, and the agent can perform [continuous] actions to avoid the fireball.
+Ghast will continuously shoot fireballs at the agent, and the agent can perform actions to avoid the fireball.

 Firstly,we decided to observe the coming of the Fireball from the end point of the Fireball using Matplotlib, using the function ax.quiver, with parameters(x,y,z,motionX,motionY, motionZ) can calculated the needed information, and the graph is showed by